Hidden Love

 Hidden Love (偷偷藏不住) is a 2023 Chinese television drama starring Zhao Lusi and Chen Zheyuan.
 It is based on the Chinese web novel Secretly, Secretly; But Unable to Hide It by Zhu Yi.
 The series aired on Youku from June 20 until July 6, 2023 and on Netflix, starting from June 29, 2023.

 Synopsis

-The series revolves around the life of Sang Zhi (Zhao Lusi), a young girl who develops a crush on Duan Jiaxu (Chen Zheyuan), who happens to be her older brother Sang Yan's (Victor Ma) bestfriend.
+The series revolves around the life of Sang Zhi (Zhao Lusi), a young girl who develops a crush on Duan Jiaxu (Chen Zheyuan), who happens to be her older brother Sang Yan's (Victor Ma) best friend.
 Despite the initial infatuation, their relationship takes a natural progression as time passes.
 As the story unfolds, Sang Zhi's feelings for Duan Jiaxu deepen, transcending her initial crush and blossoming into genuine love.